CSE237SP25/project-wallacegierelucas/README.md

 * Ella Giere
 * Nicole Lucas

-# Iteration 1:
+# Iteration 2:

 What user stories were completed this iteration?
-This iteration, we added funtionality for a bank customer to:
+This iteration, we added functionality for a bank customer to:
+* create a detailed profile
+* confirm large deposits and withdrawals(over $1,000)
+* log in to the app using a username and password
-* open and close an account
+* register using a username and password
-* have multiple accounts
-* choose an account to manage
-* deposit and withdraw money from an account
+* filter the transaction history for each of their accounts
-* view the balance of their account(s)
+* view the transaction history for each of their accounts
-* transfer money between accounts

 What user stories do you intend to complete next iteration?
 Next iteration, we'd like to add the ability to:
-* allow an actual user to input custom information
-* view and filter transaction history
 * add interest for savings accounts
+* export transaction history
-* add a nickname to an account
+* view a balance summary dashboard
-* handle large deposits/withdrawals
+* access an in-app help and FAQ section
+* reset their password

 Is there anything that you implemented but doesn't currently work?
-* We tried merging the transfer money branch to development, but encountered multiple merge conflicts.
-We were up late trying to fix them, but were unsuccessful.
-In the next iteration, we will work to fix this.
-* Also, our main method runs based on test input, instead of live user input.
-This is something we will fix in the next iteration.
+Everything we implemented in Iteration 2 works.

 What commands are needed to compile and run your code from the command line (please provide a script that users can run to launch your program)?

-We're still working on this.
-Right now, if you run the program in Eclipse, you can see the output.
+If you are using a Mac, please use the following commands: cd src chmod +x ./RunBankApp.sh
+./RunBankApp

+If you are using a PC, please use the following commands: cd src
+./RunBankApp.sh